All Guides About Start Here

 Micro SaaS Landing Page: What Converts and What Doesn't (2026)

-Most micro SaaS landing pages describe features instead of showing outcomes.
-Here's what the highest-converting pages do differently — from headline formula to CTA language to when to show pricing.
+Most landing pages for small subscription software businesses list features instead of showing what visitors will actually get.
+Here's what the best-performing pages do differently — from how to write the headline to how to word the button to when to show prices.

 QUICK ANSWER

-A micro SaaS landing page needs one job: get a visitor to start a trial or sign up.
-The highest-converting pages show the product working in the first 5 seconds, state exactly who it's for, and have one CTA.
-Average conversion rate for a well-built micro SaaS landing page is 3–8% of unique visitors.
+A landing page for a small subscription software business (a "micro SaaS") needs to do one thing: get a visitor to start a trial or sign up.
+The best-performing pages show the product actually working in the first 5 seconds, name exactly who it's for, and have one button.
+A well-built page turns 3–8% of visitors into signups.

 📄

-Why most micro SaaS landing pages don't convert
+Why most of these landing pages don't get signups

-Most founders build landing pages like they're writing a product spec.
-They describe features, explain how it works, and add social proof.
-But visitors don't want to understand your product.
-They want to know: is this for me, and will it solve my problem.
-Those are two different things.
+Most founders build landing pages like they're writing a product manual.
+They list features, explain how it all works, and stick some praise from customers at the bottom.
+But visitors aren't trying to understand your product.
+They want to know two things: is this for me, and will it fix my problem.
+Those aren't the same question.

 3–8%